evalf/nutils/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.822369.svg)](https://doi.org/10.5281/zenodo.822369)

-Nutils is a Free and Open Source Python programming library for Finite Element Method computations, developed by [Evalf Computing][1] and distributed under the permissive MIT license.
+Nutils is a Free and Open Source Python programming library for Finite Element Method computations, developed by [Evalf](https://evalf.com/) and distributed under the permissive MIT license.
 Key features are a readable, math centric syntax, an object oriented design, strict separation of topology and geometry, and high level function manipulations with support for automatic differentiation.

 Nutils provides the tools required to construct a typical simulation workflow in just a few lines of Python code, while at the same time leaving full flexibility to build novel workflows or interact with third party tools.
-With native support for Isogeometric Analysis (IGA), the Finite Cell method (FCM), multi-physics, mixed methods, and hierarchical refinement, Nutils is at the forefront of numerical discretization science.
+With native support for Isogeometric Analysis (IGA), the Finite Cell method (FCM), multi-physics, mixed methods, and hierarchical refinement, Nutils forms an excellent platform for numerical science.
 Efficient under-the-hood vectorization and built-in parallellisation provide for an effortless transition from academic research projects to full scale, real world applications.